How to Use Deployment Tools

 If you want to deploy Docentric reports from one environment to another (e.g. from development to staging, or from staging to production), and you are storing your Docentric templates as AOT Resources (so called System Templates), you basically don’t have to do anything except to deploy your AX package/model containing these AOT resources to the target environment.
 After that, use the Reload system templates functionality described below.

 However, you can store your Docentric templates outside of D365FO, which means on Azure storage, SharePoint or File system (so called Custom Templates).
-In this case you might need to copy these templates to the target environment’s Azure storage or to a different SharePoint location.
+In this case you will need to copy these templates to the target environment’s Azure storage or to a different SharePoint location.
 For this purpose, you can use the functionalities Download/Upload templates and Update storage settings described in this tutorial.

-Also, you might need to copy all report setup metadata such as reports’ IDs, DSP class names, Custom labels, Templates, etc. to the target environment.
+Also, you will need to copy all report setup metadata such as reports’ IDs, DSP class names, Custom labels, Templates, etc. to the target environment.
 This can be done by using the Export/Import functionality described below.

 Reloading system templates